Wolverine971/9takes/src/blog/enneagram/enneagram-communication-overview.md

 Through this we should be able to navigate the world more easily.
 The important part in this is picking up on how we and others communicate.
 Because everyone is different there are many nuances that can be picked up on.
 This article will explore how to communicate and what interact effectively with different Enneagram types.

-First, it's essential to recognize that each Enneagram type has a unique worldview and approach to life.
+First, it's essential to recognize that **each Enneagram type has a unique worldview and approach to life**.
 It's necessary to approach each person with empathy and understanding, regardless of their type.
 As Suzanne Stabile writes in "The Path Between Us," "You can't change how you see—you can only change what you do with how you see."
 With that in mind, let's dive into how to communicate and interact effectively with each Enneagram type.

 ## How Each Enneagram Type Communicates